CUSTOMER CARE TEAMCONTACT US

 After an exciting day visiting these wondrous sites on this special ancient Rome private tour, your guide will return with you on the train to Rome from where you can take a taxi back to your hotel.

-Outside the Piramide metro station, Piazzale Ostiense.
+Your guide will meet you outside the Piramide metro station, Piazzale Ostiense.

 This is a walking tour through archaeological sites the ancient site of Ostia with steps and uneven surfaces.
 Wear comfortable shoes and bring a bottle of water